Conflict resolution: Forcing

 When one of the conflict's parts firmly pursues his or her own concerns despite the resistance of the other(s).
 This may involve pushing one viewpoint at the expense of another or maintaining firm resistance to the counterpart's actions; it is also commonly known as "competing".

 Forcing may be appropriate when all other, less forceful methods, do not work or are ineffective; when someone needs to stand up for his/her own rights (or the represented group/organization's rights), resist aggression and pressure.
 It may be also considered a suitable option when a quick resolution is required and using force is justified (e.g. in a life-threatening situation, to stop an aggression), and as a very last resort to resolve a long-lasting conflict.

 However, forcing may also negatively affect the relationship with the opponent in the long run; may intensified the conflict if the opponent decides to react in the same way (even if it was not the original intention); it does not allow to take advantage in a productive way of the other side's position and, last but not least, taking this approach may require a lot of energy and be exhausting to some individuals.
+Additionally, research shows that highly adversarial conflict behaviors are associated with dysregulated daily cortisol patterns, which may indicate chronic physiological stress.
+The biological strain studied suggests that consistently resorting to forcing or competing methods to resolve conflicts may contribute to long-term health consequences resulting from prolonged stress.